jambonrose/django-improved-user/docs/source/modules.rst

     Reference this class in ``INSTALLED_APPS`` to use the package.

 However, the package serves a dual purpose: providing a best-practice user model as well as providing mix-in classes.
-The reference documentation for :py:mod:`improved_user.models` and :py:mod:`improved_user.forms` are split into two to best reflect those differences.
+The :py:class:`~improved_user.models.User` model in :py:mod:`improved_user.models` is built with modular classes found in :py:mod:`improved_user.mixins`, which may be reused to build your own custom User.
+The classes in :py:mod:`improved_user.forms` may be used to either integrate or extend the improved ``User`` as well, and the documentation is therefore split to reflect that differences as well.

 *****************
 Using the Package